codecop/BankOCR-Outside-in-Kata/Csharp/README.md

 ## Where to start ##

+This is a Microsoft Visual Studio project for the .NET 4.5 framework.
 There is a failing [NUnit](http://www.nunit.org/) guiding test `BankOcrTest.cs`, which you can use as starting point.
 It tests the `BankOcr.cs`, which contains the empty, outside interface of the API you need to create.